tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/12-Transactions.md

 troubleshooting and recovery aspects of error handling.
 This includes visibility of request progress and the ability to perform root cause analysis.
-To achieve this, it is advisable that logging is performed on all sub-requests coming through an API, with accurate timestamping, so that monitoring tools can visualise transaction progress. <ApiStandard id="C-3.1" type="MUST" text="It is **REQUIRED** that sub-request identifiers (See [Request Headers](./Headers#request-header-detail)), be built into bulk API calls to ensure the sub-requests are traceable end-to-end." extendedText="Sub-request identifiers, as Request Headers, to be built into bulk API calls to ensure the sub-requests are traceable end-to-end." />
+To achieve this, it is advisable that logging is performed on all sub-requests coming through an API, with accurate timestamping, so that monitoring tools can visualise transaction progress. <ApiStandard id="HNZAS_MUST_USE_SUB_REQUEST_IDENTIFIERS" type="REQUIRED" toolTip="Sub-request identifiers, as Request Headers, to be built into bulk API calls to ensure the sub-requests are traceable end-to-end.">It is **REQUIRED** that sub-request identifiers (See [Request Headers](./Headers#request-header-detail)), be built into bulk API calls to ensure the sub-requests are traceable end-to-end.</ApiStandard>

 In some cases, it may be deemed appropriate to provide an asynchronous batch type capability using an API.This would usually be implemented in a scenario where legacy system impact is a concern.
 An